 Upon his marriage with the giantess Gerðr, Freyr was blessed with a son named Fjölnir, who would go on to succeed him as king in the future.

 Freyr and Freyja are best described as two parts of the same coin.
 Being twins, they both shared similar characteristics, which was well noted by the Vanir.

 However, their life was soon due to change because of Freyja.
-You see, Freyja had mastered a darker form of magic known as Seiðr.
+Freyja had mastered a darker form of magic known as Seiðr.
 Her experience with Seiðr brought nothing but advantages to whoever redeemed her services.